RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 ### Shenzhen in One Hour

-Wired Magazine published a [1-hour video about Shenzhen and Huaquiangbei](https://www.youtube.com/watch?v=SGJ5cZnoodY&list=PLOnWKC1gI_OMDuVNC0l27FZ2xJUX5UTkg&index=7) in July 2016.
+Wired Magazine published a [1-hour video about Shenzhen and Huaqiangbei](https://www.youtube.com/watch?v=SGJ5cZnoodY&list=PLOnWKC1gI_OMDuVNC0l27FZ2xJUX5UTkg&index=7) in July 2016.

 <img src="/images/huaqiangbei_shenzhen_phone.png" width="720" alt="Huaqiangbei in Shenzhen, China" title="Huaqiangbei in Shenzhen, China" />

 Key points from the video:

-* Twenty years ago, Shenzhen was a tiny 30,000-person fishing villiage.
+* Twenty years ago, Shenzhen was a tiny 30,000-person fishing village.
 Today, roughly 12 million people call Shenzhen home.
 * The government of China created a deliberate plan for Shenzhen's focus on technology.
 Growth like this does not happen by accident.
 * Shenzhen has evolved in a way much bigger and faster than the central planners predicted.
-* Moore's Law and the global demand for electonics played a role in the growth of Shenzhen.
+* Moore's Law and the global demand for electronics played a role in the growth of Shenzhen.
 * Most vendors at Huaqiangbei prefer to deal in volume.
 * Some of the goods sold in Shenzhen are counterfeit.
 Caveat emptor.
 * Shenzhen is not just about marketplaces.
 There are meetups, startup incubators, and accelerators for entrepreneurs who are ready to collaborate with others and grow.